Hoodini2117/devops-project/readme.md

 This groovy script checks the source code from github repo (devops-project) .
 It reads script 1 and script 2 for disk usage / process management.
-If the build fails, a notification is sent to the mail "ayaan171104@gmail.com".
+If the build fails, a notification is sent to the mail "ayaan171104@gmail.com".The cron command is also used to set a timer.

 Task 4 : BACKUP PROCESS